Chronic paroxysmal hemicrania: Treatments

 A ten-patient study conducted by Pareja et al. found that all patients diagnosed with CPH were responsive to indomethacin and were able to completely control their symptoms.
 Doses of the drug ranged from 25 mg per day to 150 mg per day with a median dose of 75 mg per 24-hour period.

 Almost all cases of CPH respond positively and effectively to indometacin, but as much as 25 percent of patients discontinued use of the drug due to adverse side effects, namely complications in the gastrointestinal tract.

-According to a case study by Milanlioglu et al., 100mg of lamotrigine, an antiepileptic drug, administered twice daily alleviated all painful symptoms.
-No side effects were noted after two months of treatment.
-Dosage of lamotrigine was decreased to 50mg a day after the first two months, and no symptoms or side-effects were recorded after a three-month followup.

 Use of topiramate has also been found to be an effective treatment for CPH, but cluster headache medications have been found to have little effect.

 Epidemiology

 Although CPH is often compared to cluster headaches, it is much less prevalent, occurring in only 1–3% of those who experience cluster headaches.
 CPH occurs roughly in 1 in 50,000 people, while cluster headaches are comparatively more common and are found in 1 in 1000 people.
 Cluster headaches occur primarily in men, while CPH is more commonly diagnosed in women.
 The female to male ratio of diagnosed patients can range anywhere from 1.6:1 to 2.36:1.
+However, more recent prospective research showed an equal prevalence between females and males, with a ratio close to 1:1.
 Symptoms may begin to appear at any age, but onset usually occurs in adulthood with a mean starting age within the thirties.

 History

 CPH was discovered by Norwegians Ottar Sjaastad and Inge Dale in 1974.
-The term 'chronic paroxysmal hemicrania' was first used in 1976 by Sjaastad to describe a condition seen in two of their patients who were experiencing repeated solitary and limited daily headache attacks on only one side of the cranium.
+The term chronic paroxysmal hemicrania was first used in 1976 by Sjaastad to describe a condition seen in two of their patients who were experiencing repeated solitary and limited daily headache attacks on only one side of the cranium.

 It is possible that chronic paroxysmal hemicrania was first described by Johann Oppermann in 1747 under the term "hemicranias horologica".
 Oppermann's report included a 35-year-old woman who had hemicranial pain that lasted for 15 minutes and recurred regularly every hour.

 CPH has been included in the International Headache Society's classification system since 1988.